paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 kubectl apply -f GitHub/paceval/examples_sources/NodeJS_examples/k8s/redis/redis-template.yaml
 ```

-Please wait until all stateful sets are ready and redis-master has one pod and the redis-replicas has three pods:
+Please wait until all stateful sets are ready and redis-master has one pod and the redis-replicas has three pods (this can take up to 3 minutes):
 ```shell
 kubectl get statefulsets -n redis
 NAME             READY   AGE